Shut 'Em Down (album): Recording and production

 The album was recorded in New York City and Los Angeles.
 The album features guest spots from Onyx's affiliate X1, DMX, Chocolate, Clay The Raider (also known as Scarred 4 Life), 50 Cent, Bonifucco, Still Livin' from Gang Green, Sunshine, Bubba Smith, All City's J. Mega and Greg Valentine, Mr. Cheeks, Killa Sin, Method Man, Raekwon, N.O.R.E. and Big Pun.
 Most of the album was produced by Self and Keith Horne, with help from DJ Scratch on the songs "Street Nigguz", "Conspiracy" and "Black Dust", Bud'da also produced the songs "React" and "Ghetto Starz".
 Latief made music for collaboration with Wu-Tang Clan called "The Worst".

-According to Keith Horne, one of the producers of the album "Shut 'Em Down", this album was technically the forth studio album by Onyx.
+According to Keith Horne, one of the producers of the album "Shut 'Em Down", this album was technically the fourth studio album by Onyx.
 It was recorded a lot of songs for two albums, but eventually only one album was released.
 Keith Horne made 11 songs with Onyx, but only 5 of them were included on the album.
 "Take That" was cut from the album to not make a double album.
 The song "Broke Willies" samples a portion of Rolling Stones's song Miss You.

 Self was introduced to the group by Onyx's road manager Eat 'Em Up.
 Self did seven tracks for their third album Shut 'Em Down, but only five of them were placed on the album.
 He produced the single Shut 'Em Down, the first record with DMX.
 He also produced the remix for this song featuring Big Pun.